Dhanyasri Bolla

 Google Developer Student Club, George Washington University

-Managed budgeting, fund allocation, and payment tracking for campus events involving 150+ participants.
-Collaborated with multiple student teams to ensure timely financial planning and vendor coordination while maintaining transparency and cost efficiency.
+Managed the budgeting, allocation, and tracking of funds for large-scale on-campus events with over 150+ participants.
+Coordinated with multiple teams to ensure proper financial planning and vendor payments, maintaining transparency and cost efficiency.

 Skills: Budgeting, Event Planning, Financial Oversight, Collaboration, Reporting